 There is a quickly growing interest in AI in the recent years.
 The ultimate goal for many researchers is to develop a system that could perform as well as humans in a broad set of tasks, without having to be manually programmed for each.
 However, this so-called ‘general AI’ still seems to be a distant dream, and maybe all the recent successful stories are examples of narrow AI that can perform only a single task.

-In this meetup, Dr. Mikolov discussed “Communication-based General Artificial Intelligence,” and a general artificial intelligence R&D company GoodAI will introduce its $5M General AI Challenge, aiming to tackle crucial research problems in human-level AI development.
+In this meetup, Dr. Mikolov discussed “Communication-based General Artificial Intelligence,” and a general artificial intelligence R&D company GoodAI introduced its $5M General AI Challenge, aiming to tackle crucial research problems in human-level AI development.

 [CC #13] Wednesday, 2/8 at 6pm, “A Systems Approach to Self” with Dr. Eran Agmon (Columbia University).
 Registration required.

 Selves are not mere aggregates of parts, nor are they but parts of a larger whole.
 They are in themselves integrated wholes that interact adaptively within an environment.
 In this talk, Dr. Agmon argued for a systems approach of selves – one which accounts for how selves emerge from the world and then change the world to fit their needs.

 [CC #12] Wednesday, 12/21 at 6pm, “How Weird Could Life and Consciousness Get?,” with Dr. Caleb Scharf (Director of Astrobiology, Columbia University).
 Meeting place: City Crab Shack.